awolden/module-importer/README.md

 ## Testing ##

-This package has some built in tests to verify functionality.
+This package has some built-in tests to verify functionality.
 Tests use Mocha and Chai.

     npm install --dev
     npm test